rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p11:

+.. container:: snum

+   :ref:`11 <9899_6.7.8p11>`

-:ref:`11 <9899_6.7.8p11>` The initializer for a scalar shall be a single expression, optionally enclosed in braces.
+The initializer for a scalar shall be a single expression, optionally enclosed in braces.
 The initial value of the object is that of the expression (after conversion); the same type constraints and conversions as for simple assignment apply, taking the type of the scalar to be the unqualified version of its declared type.

 .. _9899_6.7.8p12:

+.. container:: snum

+   :ref:`12 <9899_6.7.8p12>`

-:ref:`12 <9899_6.7.8p12>` The rest of this subclause deals with initializers for objects that have aggregate or union type.
+The rest of this subclause deals with initializers for objects that have aggregate or union type.

 .. _9899_6.7.8p13:

+.. container:: snum

+   :ref:`13 <9899_6.7.8p13>`

-:ref:`13 <9899_6.7.8p13>` The initializer for a structure or union object that has automatic storage duration shall be either an initializer list as described below, or a single expression that has compatible structure or union type.
+The initializer for a structure or union object that has automatic storage duration shall be either an initializer list as described below, or a single expression that has compatible structure or union type.
 In the latter case, the initial value of the object, including unnamed members, is that of the expression.

 .. _9899_6.7.8p14:

+.. container:: snum

+   :ref:`14 <9899_6.7.8p14>`

-:ref:`14 <9899_6.7.8p14>` An array of character type may be initialized by a character string literal, optionally enclosed in braces.
+An array of character type may be initialized by a character string literal, optionally enclosed in braces.
 Successive characters of the character string literal (including the terminating null character if there is room or if the array is of unknown size) initialize the elements of the array.

 .. _9899_6.7.8p15:

+.. container:: snum

+   :ref:`15 <9899_6.7.8p15>`

-:ref:`15 <9899_6.7.8p15>` An array with element type compatible with wchar_t may be initialized by a wide string literal, optionally enclosed in braces.
+An array with element type compatible with wchar_t may be initialized by a wide string literal, optionally enclosed in braces.
 Successive wide characters of the wide string literal (including the terminating null wide character if there is room or if the array is of unknown size) initialize the elements of the array.

 .. _9899_6.7.8p16:

+.. container:: snum

+   :ref:`16 <9899_6.7.8p16>`

-:ref:`16 <9899_6.7.8p16>` Otherwise, the initializer for an object that has aggregate or union type shall be a brace- enclosed list of initializers for the elements or named members.
+Otherwise, the initializer for an object that has aggregate or union type shall be a brace- enclosed list of initializers for the elements or named members.

 .. _9899_6.7.8p17:

+.. container:: snum

+   :ref:`17 <9899_6.7.8p17>`

-:ref:`17 <9899_6.7.8p17>` Each brace-enclosed initializer list has an associated current object.
+Each brace-enclosed initializer list has an associated current object.
 When no designations are present, subobjects of the current object are initialized in order according to the type of the current object: array elements in increasing subscript order, structure members in declaration order, and the first named member of a union.\ [#9899_note129]_ In contrast, a designation causes the following initializer to begin initialization of the subobject described by the designator.
 Initialization then continues forward in order, beginning with the next subobject after that described by the designator.\ [#9899_note130]_

 .. _9899_6.7.8p18:

+.. container:: snum

+   :ref:`18 <9899_6.7.8p18>`

-:ref:`18 <9899_6.7.8p18>` Each designator list begins its description with the current object associated with the closest surrounding brace pair.
+Each designator list begins its description with the current object associated with the closest surrounding brace pair.
 Each item in the designator list (in order) specifies a particular member of its current object and changes the current object for the next designator (if any) to be that member.\ [#9899_note131]_ The current object that results at the end of the designator list is the subobject to be initialized by the following initializer.

 .. _9899_6.7.8p19:

+.. container:: snum

+   :ref:`19 <9899_6.7.8p19>`

-:ref:`19 <9899_6.7.8p19>` The initialization shall occur in initializer list order, each initializer provided for a particular subobject overriding any previously listed initializer for the same subobject;\ [#9899_note132]_ all subobjects that are not initialized explicitly shall be initialized implicitly the same as objects that have static storage duration.
+The initialization shall occur in initializer list order, each initializer provided for a particular subobject overriding any previously listed initializer for the same subobject;\ [#9899_note132]_ all subobjects that are not initialized explicitly shall be initialized implicitly the same as objects that have static storage duration.

 .. _9899_6.7.8p20:

+.. container:: snum

+   :ref:`20 <9899_6.7.8p20>`

-:ref:`20 <9899_6.7.8p20>` If the aggregate or union contains elements or members that are aggregates or unions, these rules apply recursively to the subaggregates or contained unions.
+If the aggregate or union contains elements or members that are aggregates or unions, these rules apply recursively to the subaggregates or contained unions.
 If the initializer of a subaggregate or contained union begins with a left brace, the initializers enclosed by that brace and its matching right brace initialize the elements or members of the subaggregate or the contained union.
 Otherwise, only enough initializers from the list are taken to account for the elements or members of the subaggregate or the first member of the contained union; any remaining initializers are left to initialize the next element or member of the aggregate of which the current subaggregate or contained union is a part.

 .. _9899_6.7.8p21:

+.. container:: snum

+   :ref:`21 <9899_6.7.8p21>`

-:ref:`21 <9899_6.7.8p21>` If there are fewer initializers in a brace-enclosed list than there are elements or members of an aggregate, or fewer characters in a string literal used to initialize an array of known size than there are elements in the array, the remainder of the aggregate shall be initialized implicitly the same as objects that have static storage duration.
+If there are fewer initializers in a brace-enclosed list than there are elements or members of an aggregate, or fewer characters in a string literal used to initialize an array of known size than there are elements in the array, the remainder of the aggregate shall be initialized implicitly the same as objects that have static storage duration.

 .. _9899_6.7.8p22:

+.. container:: snum

+   :ref:`22 <9899_6.7.8p22>`

-:ref:`22 <9899_6.7.8p22>` If an array of unknown size is initialized, its size is determined by the largest indexed element with an explicit initializer.
+If an array of unknown size is initialized, its size is determined by the largest indexed element with an explicit initializer.
 At the end of its initializer list, the array no longer has incomplete type.

 .. _9899_6.7.8p23:

+.. container:: snum

+   :ref:`23 <9899_6.7.8p23>`

-:ref:`23 <9899_6.7.8p23>` The order in which any side effects occur among the initialization list expressions is unspecified.\ [#9899_note133]_
+The order in which any side effects occur among the initialization list expressions is unspecified.\ [#9899_note133]_

 .. _9899_6.7.8p24:

+.. container:: snum

+   :ref:`24 <9899_6.7.8p24>`

-:ref:`24 <9899_6.7.8p24>` EXAMPLE 1 Provided that :ref:`\<complex.h> <9899_7.3>` has been #included, the declarations
+EXAMPLE 1 Provided that :ref:`\<complex.h> <9899_7.3>` has been `#include`\_d, the declarations

 ::